Lint by D.I. Jolly

 “I was hiking through the woods outside of town, looking for my dog.
-At around 3 am I decided I was too tired and headed home.
-On the way, I stopped at a petrol station to get a bottle of water to help distract me and stop me falling asleep while driving.
+At around 3am I decided I was too tired and headed home.
+On the way, I stopped at a petrol station to get a bottle of water to help distract me and stop me from falling asleep while driving.
 While I was there two men came in with guns and masks.
 The cashier pulled a gun and they all started shooting.
 Someone somehow managed to start a fire on the lot.
 I didn’t see who.
 But when I saw the fire, I ran for it, abandoning my car.
-When then petrol station exploded, I was knocked unconscious and woke up in hospital.
+When the petrol station exploded, I was knocked unconscious and woke up in hospital.
 You’ve been around for everything else that happened.”

 Robert sighed, wondering if he’d managed to repeat it word perfect this time to the last.
-It was a little game he’d started playing with himself when he realised, he was going to be asked the same question over and over and over again.
+It was a little game he’d started playing with himself when he realised that he was going to be asked the same question over and over and over again.
 He also wondered if Franks eyes would seem less red if he wasn’t wearing a blue shirt and tie.

 “So you keep saying, ok, I’m going to get some coffee.”

 “If you’ve even the hint of a soul, please get me some too.”

 For an instant, Robert thought he could see Frank’s eyes sparkle, and the room seemed colder.
 But the old police officer smiled.

 “How do you take it?”

 “At this point?
 Milk and like 2 or 3 sugars.
 Oh, and bring a tape recorder or something so that I don’t have to keep repeating myself.”